lessworkjs/lesswork/README.md

 # lesswork
-Create and deploy your own AWS serverless application based on the nodejs [lesswork framework](https://github.com/Askedio/lesswork-framework).

-# Features
-* Local development with `serverless-offline`.
-* Testing with `mocha` and `serverless-mocha-plugin`.
-* Code coverage with `nyc`.
-* Documentation with `serverless-aws-documentation`.
-* Javascript Environment & JS Configurations.
+A nodejs based framework for AWS serverless applications.

 # Official Website
 Visit [lesswork.io](https://lesswork.io) for information on how to install and use this framework.

+# Goal
+The goal of this framework is to simplify the requirements to successfully build and deploy a nodejs based serverless application on aws.

+* Testing
+* Deployment
+* Authorization
+* Commands
+* Responses
+* Database ORM
+* Configs
+* Environments
+* Documentation

+And more...